earthly/website/blog/_posts/2022-03-09-golang-monorepo.md

 **Cons:**

-- build tooling can be more complicated in a monorepo
+- Build tooling can be more complicated in a monorepo
 - It can be easy to accidentally tightly-couple components that should be decoupled
 - Components may be less autonomous, and developers may have less freedom to do things "their own way"